 February 2018 - March 2018

 Eatery is Cornell AppDev's flagship application.
 It currently (as of April 2018) has over 3000 monthly active users and has been used over 500,000 times by Cornell students and faculty to find where to eat on campus!
 While I was not on the original Eatery team, I am currently responsible for maintaining and updating Eatery.
 Eatery was developed using Swift.

 Tempo is the second app from Cornell AppDev, a project team at Cornell University.
 Tempo allows users to post their song of the day and discover what others are listening to by connecting to Facebook and Spotify.
 Tempo was developed using Swift.
 Unfortunately, Tempo has been permanently removed from the App Store due to complications with Spotify's API.

 Tap2Row is one of the only rowing games that exists.
-Since its fall 2014 release, the game has accrued thousands of downloads from players in over 70 countries.
+Since its fall 2014 release, the game has accrued nearly 20,000 downloads from players in over 70 countries.
 In September 2014, when I was 16 years old, Tap2Row breached the Top 100 Free Sports Games Chart on the App Store.
 When playing Tap2Row, you are a coxswain and it’s your job to lead your team to victory.
-You can quickly tap a teammate before they slow you down, swipe to counter the forces of the wind or even shake off backsplash.
-Correct moves are rewarded with a bump up in speed allowing you to race with the computer.
-The more you play, the more experience you will gain, allowing users to improve from the “Learn to Row” level all the way up to the “Professional” one.
-Tap2Row has been featured in the international magazine Row360 and was developed using Objective C.
+Tap2Row has been featured in the international magazine Row360 and was developed at Make School using Objective-C.

 June 2014 - August 2014